Managing the threat of flooding and improving our water infrastructure are vital to our community’s future.

 In Congress, I have worked with city, county, and federal leaders on both sides of the aisle to prioritize our region and to secure the resources, information, and direct assistance our district needs to rebuild and to be better prepared for the next storm.

 I led the bipartisan effort to release $4 billion in federal disaster relief funds, which was signed into law by President Trump.
-Working with our local leaders, I wrote the Hazard Eligibility and Local Projects (HELP) Act, a bill to cut through federal red tape to allow disaster relief projects to begin sooner, and built a bipartisan coalition to pass the bill in the House, which it did with overwhelming bipartisan support.
-I also led bipartisan legislation to use science and data to protect our infrastructure against the risks of climate change and strong weather events.
+Working with our local leaders, I wrote the Hazard Eligibility and Local Projects (HELP) Act, a bill to cut through federal red tape to allow disaster relief projects to begin sooner, and built a bipartisan coalition to pass the bill in the House and the Senate.
+It passed with overwhelming bipartisan support, and President Biden signed it into law.
+I have also introduced the Reinvesting in Shoreline Economies and Ecosystems (RISEE) Act to create a new stream of funding and provide a more permanent funding source for coastal infrastructure and flood resiliency projects while helping incentivize new clean energy projects.